-Eliminate the Essential Air Service Program
+Eliminate the Transportation Department's Essential Air Service Program

 The EAS was established in 1978 as a temporary program to provide subsidies to rural airports following deregulation of the airline industry.
 Despite the original intention that it would be a temporary program, the EAS still provides millions of dollars in subsidies to these airports.
-In fact, spending on the EAS has increased by 600 percent since 1996 in constant dollar terms, despite the fact that commuters on subsidized routes could be served by other, existing modes of transportation such as intercity buses.
+In fact, spending on the EAS has increased faster than inflation by orders of magnitude since 1996 despite the fact that commuters on subsidized routes could be served by other existing modes of transportation such as intercity buses.

-The EAS squanders federal funds on flights that are often empty: EAS flights typically are only half-full, and planes on nearly one-third of the routes are at least two-thirds empty.
+The EAS squanders federal funds on flights that are often empty: EAS flights typically are only half full, and planes on nearly one-third of the routes are at least two-thirds empty.
 For example, the EAS provides \$2.5 million annually to continue near-empty daily flights in and out of Lancaster, Pennsylvania, even though travelers have access to a major airport (Harrisburg) just 40 miles away.
 To remain on the dole, airports served by the EAS must serve no more than an average of 10 passengers per day.